 “Q: Why do some of Dr Hauschka products contain alcohol?
 A: Herbs and flowers are the core of Dr Hauschka skin care preparations and many are extracted in a mixture of alcohol and water.
 We use a Certified Organic food-grade ethyl alcohol (ethanol) from grain, fruit or vegetable.”

 The uninitiated see that there are flower or herb extracts in the formula, but they are unaware that those contain alcohol, a preservative.

-The list could go on all day, I’m afraid.
-But I think by now you are getting my point.
+I think you are getting my point.
 If your cosmetics are water-based, they will contain some form of preservative.

 I call a spade a spade.
 And a preservative – a preservative.
 If I have to use a preservative I choose the best – that will do the job with the smallest amount yet keep the product safe – the industry can offer.